 At ProTech we teach a win/win interests based approach to resolving conflict that takes a relationship anchored perspective.
 The goal is to achieve the benefits of effective conflict resolution in the context of developing and maintaining productive and effective workplace relationships.
 We also teach assertiveness as a tool for effective conflict resolution.
 Together with strategies to de-emotionalize conflict, you will uncover the opportunity to practice these new skills in a safe environment where the goal is to build confidence in your ability to effectively resolve conflict.

-Join ProTech and our session facilitator Brent Borgundvaag on Tuesday August 13th at 12 noon for a 30 minute webinar as he introduces how conflict can be resolved once the proper tools and skills are acquired.
+In this 30 minute presentation, we introduce how conflict can be resolved once the proper tools and skills are acquired.
 Brent is an experienced Human Resource development specialist and professional coach with strong coaching and facilitation skills.
 For over 15 years, Brent has been working with people at all levels of an organization; from front line employees to senior executives and leaders.
 He specializes in the area of conflict resolution, emotional intelligence related skills development, leadership effectiveness, communication effectiveness, sales effectiveness, corporate vision, and personal and professional goal development.